Senior Lecturer in Law

 I graduated from Northumbria University in 2009, and qualified as a solicitor in April 2011 with Evans and Co Solicitors, a high street practice in Spennymoor, County Durham.
 Alongside my academic commitments, I practiced with the firm until July 2019, having been made partner in August 2016.

-I am extremely passionate about the extra curricular activities we offer within the department here, and am actively involved in all of these.
+I am extremely passionate about the extra curricular activities we offer within the Law School, and am actively involved in all of these.
 I oversee the University's entry into the National Student Negotiation Competition and I'm one of the internal coaches for both the Client Interviewing and Mooting competitions, as well as being on the Editorial Board of the University of Sunderland's Student Law Journal.

 Teaching and supervision

-I am module leader for Property and Practice at Stage 2.
-I am one of the supervising solicitors in the Sunderland Student Law Clinic, in addition to supervising undergraduate dissertation projects.
-I have also developed and am delivering our new stage 2 module, Dispute Resolution and Civil Litigation, which commences in 2021.
+I am module leader for Dispute Resolution and Civil Litigation at Stage 2, in addition to supervising undergraduate dissertation projects.
+I have also developed and am delivering our new stage 3 module, Wills and the Administration of Estates which commences in 2022.

 LLM Legal Practice LPC

-I am module leader for our Property Law and Practice, Civil Litigation and Advocacy and Wills and Administration of Estates modules.
+I am module leader for our Civil Litigation and Advocacy and Wills and Administration of Estates modules.
 I also oversee several Legal Practice Projects at Masters level.

 Research interests for potential research students